pankaj198302/gateway_wirepas/WP76_Port.md

 DISTRO_FEATURES_BACKFILL_CONSIDERED += "sysvinit"

 Generate the .cwe file and flash it to the device.
+Check the systemd available in the image with bitbake -e mdm9x28-image-minimal | grep ^DISTRO_FEATURES=